LibreCAD/docs/ref/coordinates.rst

 The *Cartesian* coordinate system is generally the standard system used in most CAD programs.
-A specific point in a drawing is located by exact distances from both the X and Y axes - for example a point in a drawing could be 60,45 (note the comma -, separates the two numbers).See example Image below.
+A specific point in a drawing is located by exact distances from both the X and Y axes - for example a point in a drawing could be 60,45 (note the comma -, separates the two numbers) as shown below:

 Coordinates 60,45.png